 cligen/abbrev

-The simplest automatic setting is just a fixed wildcard spot protocol such as a specific head or mid-point with binary search quickly finding a smallest max limit which makes abbreviations unique.
-Visually this results in columns of abbreviations where the wildcard *s line up vertically which seems easier to read.
-We can also ignore user head,tail specs, instead finding the location that minimizes the width of the string set.
-This code does that by just trying all possible locations.
-This starts to be slow for a computer but remains fast for a human (eg. 400 ms on a directory of 12,000 entries).
+As a next level of terminal-space optimization, we can ignore user head,tail specs, instead finding the location that minimizes each width of the string set.
+This code does that by just trying all possible locations for '*'.
+This starts to be a lot of brute force work and slow for a computer but remains fast for a human (eg. 400 ms on a directory of 12,000 entries).

 Types